Furkanvural10/dsm-v-dictionary/README.md

 ![Simulator Screen Shot - iPhone 11 - 2023-04-13 at 14 43-1](https://user-images.githubusercontent.com/62665073/231824596-6fc0a936-b5bd-45dc-9422-5ba102736fb2.png)
 ![Simulator Screen Shot - iPhone 11 - 2023-04-13 at 14 43](https://user-images.githubusercontent.com/62665073/231824614-e6d93133-568b-4c00-8123-b416d0b7807e.png)

+## Contributing to DsmDictionary

+We welcome contributions to DsmDictionary from anyone interested in improving the project.
+Whether it's a bug report, a feature request, or a code contribution, we appreciate all input that can help make this project better.

 ### Getting Started